AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 This usually takes a few minutes.
 Use the [status command](#checking-rde-status) to check when the environment is ready again.

-### Reset the RDE in Cloud Manager {#reset-the-rde-cloud-manager}
+### Reset the RDE in Cloud Manager {#reset-the-rde-cloud-manager} -->

- You can use Cloud Manager to reset your RDE.
+You can use Cloud Manager to reset your RDE by following the below steps:

 1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization.